 I’d say the same about six, seven, eight, nine throws.
 Twenty in a row should be doable—that’ll happen in about one in 1.05 millions runs.
 Maybe even 30 is fine.
 But at some point, there must be a line where the likelihood of getting all Heads in a row becomes problematic.
 Where is that line?
 Certainly far before, say, one nonillion—there is no world in which that happens (feel free to collaborate billions of coin-flippers all at once so it’s not a matter of running out of time).
 Somewhere, the line from possible to impossible is crossed.
 Construe impossible how you like here—I simply mean that there is no possible world in which that happens with a fair coin.
 There also may be some intermediate lines, such as between logically possible and practically impossible (meaning, we think maybe it could happen, but it’s certainly not something to expect to see on this planet; while impossible—whether physically, logically, or metaphysically—explicitly means it’s never going to happen on this or any other world, even in an infinite number of flips).

 I think the possible–to–impossible line lives somewhere before 100 Heads (or, as noted above, before any apparently predictable sequence of 100 flips occurs).
 Where that is, I don’t think can be intelligibly said within current probability theory.
 That is, if I say it’s at 35, that would mean that, after 35 Heads, a Tails would be due.
 But that’s nonsense, and just as much an instance of the Gambler’s Fallacy as in the unremarkable cases above.
-There can be no whole number that demarcates possible and impossible: If you make it to one Heads you have a .5 chance of making it to two Heads, and on and on up to 36 and beyond.
-Put in other terms, there’s no clear line where you can confidently rule the coin unfair.
+There can be no number that demarcates possible and impossible: If you make it to one Heads you have a .5 chance of making it to two Heads, and on and on up to 36 and beyond.
+Put in other terms, there’s no clear line where you can definitely rule the coin unfair.
+(At which point perhaps you might try a different route and measure the physical properties of the coin itself.)
+Though you can say things like, “there’s a 1-2^(-5), or 97% chance, of getting at least one Heads in five flips of a fair coin.”

-And yet, I maintain that there is at least some vague line between unremarkable and remarkable results; and, somewhere beyond that, between possible and impossible (if not before nonillion Heads, how about infinitely many?; in what world could that be a fair coin?).
+And yet, I maintain that there is at least some vague line between unremarkable and remarkable results; and, somewhere beyond that, between possible and impossible (if not before nonillion Heads, how about infinitely many?
+In what world could that be a fair coin?).
 In conclusion, then, I rule in favor of Fat Tony.
-As for the rest, I’ll keep ruminating.

 In a similar vein, Evelyn Lamb, in an article for Scientific American called “Has Anyone Ever Flipped Heads 76 Times in a Row?,” examines the 76 Heads in Rosencrantz and Guildenstern Are Dead and concludes, “After crunching the numbers, I am convinced that no one in the world has ever flipped heads 76 or 90 times in a row on a fair coin…” She also writes about the topic here: “Heads I Win, Tails You Lose,” where she links a nice dialog by Ben Orlin (at Math with Bad Drawings) that conveys a similar moral to that of Taleb’s Fat Tony example: “The Swindler’s Coin.”